Anti-malware protection in EOP

 - Fast anti-malware definition deployment: The anti-malware team maintains close relationships with partners who develop anti-malware engines.
 As a result, the service can receive and integrate malware definitions and patches before they're publicly released.
 Our connection with these partners often allows us to develop our own remedies as well.
 The service checks for updated definitions for all anti-malware engines every hour.

 In EOP, messages that are found to contain malware in any attachments are quarantined.
 Whether the recipients can view or otherwise interact with the quarantined messages is controlled by quarantine policies.
 By default, messages that were quarantined due to malware can only be viewed and released by admins.
-For more information, see the following topics:
+Users can't release their own quarantined malware messages, regardless of any available settings that admins configure.
+For more information, see the following articles:

 For more information about anti-malware protection, see the Anti-malware protection FAQ.

-Anti-malware policies control the settings and notification options for malware detections.
-The important settings in anti-malware policies are:
+Anti-malware policies control the configurable settings and notification options for malware detections.
+The important settings in anti-malware policies are described in the following subsections.

-Recipient filters: For custom anti-malware policies, you can specify recipient conditions and exceptions that determine who the policy applies to.
-You can use these properties for conditions and exceptions:
+In custom anti-malware policies and in the Standard and Strict preset security policies, you can specify recipient conditions and exceptions that determine who the policy applies to.
+You can use the following properties for conditions and exceptions:

 You can only use a condition or exception once, but the condition or exception can contain multiple values.
 Multiple values of the same condition or exception use OR logic (for example, <recipient1> or <recipient2>).
 Different conditions or exceptions use AND logic (for example, <recipient1> and <member of group 1>).

-Multiple different types of conditions or exceptions are not additive; they're inclusive.
+Multiple different types of conditions or exceptions aren't additive; they're inclusive.
 The policy is applied only to those recipients that match all of the specified recipient filters.
 For example, you configure a recipient filter condition in the policy with the following values:

 - Users: firstname.lastname@example.org